 - Next mix in the sour cream and beat until well combined.

-- Add half the flour followed by the baking powder and salt, and beat on low speed while pouring in half of the milk and mix just until the flour starts to incorporate.
+- In a separate bowl combine the remaining dry ingredients: flour, baking powder and salt.
+Add half the dry ingredients, and beat on low speed while pouring in half of the milk and mix just until the flour starts to incorporate.

-- Finally add the remaining flour, mixing on low speed while pouring in the remaining milk and beating until all of the ingredients are well combined.
+- Finally add the remaining dry ingredients, and the remaining milk.
+Beat on low speed until all of the ingredients are well combined.

 - Use a spatula to scrape down the sides of the bowl and stir the batter from the bottom to the top to ensure it’s well mixed.

 - Using a large cookie scoop, divide the batter evenly, filling each liner 2/3 full.
 Careful not to overfill.

 - Bake at 350°F for 14-16 minutes.
 Test the cupcakes for doneness by inserting a toothpick into the center of the cupcake.
 If the toothpick comes out clean, the cupcakes are done.
 Cool Completely.